David-Manniche/TheMarket/readme.txt

-    => 045188 - when banners are added in collection the location is not required on advertiser end => 045312 - when seller having enough money then while adding promotion there is error for budget => 045307 - as free shipping is not there on catalog but lies in import/export
+    => 045188 - when banners are added in collection the location is not required on advertiser end => 045312 - when seller having enough money then while adding promotion there is error for budget => 045307 - as free shipping is not there on catalog but lies in import/export => 045317 - seller end> messages> name of shop is listing twice in front of text box

 Enhancements:
     => Tax module upgrade